olach/espresso-acf/README.md

 # Advanced Custom Fields plugin for Espresso
-This is a plugin for MacRabbit's [Espresso](http://macrabbit.com/espresso/) code editor with support for the excellent [Wordpress](http://wordpress.org/) plugin [Advanced Custom Fields](http://www.advancedcustomfields.com/).
+This is a plugin for the [Espresso](https://espressoapp.com) code editor with support for the excellent [Wordpress](https://wordpress.org) plugin [Advanced Custom Fields](https://www.advancedcustomfields.com).

 ## Features
-This Espresso plugin adds autocompletion and parameter hinting for the function API in Advanced Custom Fields v4.
-When ACF v5 (currently in beta) is ready for prime time, this plugin will be updated to support all new functions added.
+This Espresso plugin adds autocompletion and parameter hinting for functions, actions and filters in Advanced Custom Fields v5.

 ![Demo](demo.gif)